maymchen1/playpal/README.md

     description_text
     description_title

 Implement a minimum of 5 client side routes using React router.
 Implement password protection and authentication.
 Include full CRUD on at least 1 model, following REST conventions.

+Player Profile
+Game Posting

 Implement validations and error handling.
 Implement something new not taught in the curriculum.
 (Check in with your instructor to ensure the scope of your idea is appropriate.)

+Email Confirmation

 Implement useContext or Redux.

-Fully deploy and host your project.
-** Please discuss with your instructor if you have any issues aligning these requirements with your project.
+useContext

 * ...